SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/rms.search.useQuickSearch.md

     * If there is just one record that matches the search criterion, that record is opened.
     * If several records match the search criterion, a list of search results is displayed.
 From this list, you can open the record you want.

+> [!TIP]
-**Tip:** If you enter a search criterion containing the @ sign, the system assumes you have entered an e-mail address and searches for people with this address.
+> If you enter a search criterion containing the @ sign, the system assumes you have entered an e-mail address and searches for people with this address.
 You can also search using a wildcard: enter "%%" for an unknown character.